Octoframes/jupyter_compare_view/README.md

 ## TODOS

-* Don't save the images, but maybe chash them somehow?
-    * Can they be phrased as bitestrings to javascript ?
 * Handle cases where n ≠ 2 images.
 * Ship the javascript directly with the package, so no internet connection is required
 * automatically adjust the height parameter with f-strings